TreasureUzoma/idolomerch/apps/web/README.md

     ```

 3.  **Environment Configuration**:
-    Create a `.env.local` file in the `apps/web` directory (if it doesn't already exist) and populate it with your API keys.
+    Create a `.env.local` file in the `apps/web` directory and populate it with your API keys.
 You can use the provided `.env.example` as a template.
     ```
     NEXT_PUBLIC_BASE_URL=https://api.example.com/api/v1/
     CURRENCY_CONVERTER_API=fca_live_YOUR_FREE_CURRENCY_API_KEY